-Join Ina Saltz for an in-depth discussion in this video Using type as a neutral canvas, part of Foundations of Typography: Choosing and Combining Typefaces.
+Join Ina Saltz for an in-depth discussion in this video Using type as a neutral canvas, part of Typography: Choosing and Combining Typefaces.

 I've shown you how using type that has a historical appearance can suggest the qualities of another era and how type can express emotion and personality through our associations with its shapes.
 There's an opposite approach to using type that you should know about, I call it type neutrality.
 Just like an artist starting out with a blank canvas and bringing it to life with brush strokes, composition, and color, type can also be a blank canvas that takes shape and conveys it's content by it's context and by how it is used.